 This little hole-in-the-wall spot in Sunshine Beach is homely and welcoming, and you'll feel the love for genuine hospitality, fantastic food and delicious wine from some favourite regions in Australia and New Zealand.

-It’s always been a good place to top up your pantry and fridge, but new owners have pushed the General Store to the next level.
-The range of local produce, easy to prepare meals and gourmet treats is extensive.
-You can still get a magazine, a Magnum and a can of cat food, but it’s definitely worth a browse for unexpected delights like the locally produced Wasabi and Lemon dressing that I couldn’t resist.
+It’s always been a good place to top up your pantry and fridge, but new owners have pushed The G Store to the next level.
+The range of local produce, easy-to-prepare meals, and gourmet treats is extensive.
+You can still get a magazine, a Magnum, and a can of pet food, but it’s definitely worth a browse for unexpected delights like the locally produced Wasabi and Lemon dressing that I couldn’t resist.

 A consistent Sunshine Beach performer, Fratellini churns out breakfast, lunch and dinner every day.
 The menu has Italian influences with a selection of pizzas complemented by a tempting selection of other dishes.

 A Sunshine Beach institution, Marble Bar is a covered, but an open-air venue which offers drinks, snacks and light meals to a devoted crowd of regulars.